Garpanchkot: A home away from home with a blend of beauty and an abode of exquisite experience awaits for you at Garpanchkot.

 3 hrs 33 min

-RECOMMENDED ACCOMMODATION AT GARPANCHKOT
+RECOMMENDED GARPANCHKOT STAY

 Many hotels and resorts mushroomed at Garpanchkot, however, the West Bengal Forest Development Corporation’s nature resorts and Panchet Residency are worth mentioning.
 All the resorts are near to the Garhpanchkot hills and come with modern facilities.